mautic/mautic/README.md

 ```
 or directly in Mautic:

-head over to the Plugins tab in Mautic:
+Go to the Plugins tab in Mautic:
 » Click on the cogwheel (Settings) on the right hand top corner » Go to Plugins » Click on Update Plugins on the right hand top corner

 6. Now activate the Plugin